scovit/Scheduler-DRMAA/README.md

 ### DRMAA::Job-template

-Represents a Job template, must be constructed in order to lunch one, or more jobs
+Represents a Job template, must be constructed in order to launch one, or more jobs

     submethod BUILD(*%all)